 King Charles I

-5 of 22 portraits on display in Room 5 at the National Portrait Gallery
+5 of 22 portraits on display in Room 5: miniature case at the National Portrait Gallery

 King Charles I

 by David Des Granges, after John Hoskins

 3 1/4 in. x 2 1/2 in.
 (83 mm x 64 mm) oval

 Click on the links below to find out more: